 Mummel Forest Road is a scenic car touring route between Wauchope and Walcha that offers forest views and opportunities for cycling, picnics and bushwalking.

-- Mummel Gulf National Park
+- Mummel Gulf National Park in Country NSW

 - 17km one-way

 - Time suggested